tinkercademy-bootcamp/chat-project-aryan12cc/exercise-1/README.md

 - What are the most important command line arguments to learn for `g++`?
   - `-std` allows you to select the version of C++
   - `-o <filename>` allows you to name the executable to something other than `a.out`, which may be helpful while compiling different programs together in the same directory
   - `-O2 / -O3 / -Ofast` allows you to direct the compiler to make optimizations, although it may take longer to compile.
-Furthermore, `Ofast` makes unsafe optimizations.
+Furthermore, `Ofast` enables unsafe optimizations.
 - What is the difference between debug vs release versions?
   - In the debug version, the developer ususally wants to go through what the code does in particular scenarios.
 Thus, a detailed debug report without any optimizations are used.
 Hence, the debug version can be significantly slower than the release version.
   - In the release version, the developer is putting out the code to the public, and hence, all optimizations are enabled for faster runtime.